fairagro/D4.4.1_SciWIn_concept/report.md

 with such repositories, and sometimes even reading data requires interactive operation.

-**Access** to SciWIn-Hub and other services, such as the __FAIRagro Searchable Inventory of Services and Data_ (@ewert2023, pp. 94-96) and compute instances, will be managed by the NFDI-wide Base4NFDI project _IAM4NFDI_, that is supported by the Working Group Identity and Access Management (@pempe2022).
+**Access** to SciWIn-Hub and other services, such as the _FAIRagro Searchable Inventory of Services and Data_ [@ewert2023, pp. 94-96] and compute instances, will be managed by the NFDI-wide Base4NFDI project IAM4NFDI, that is supported by the Working Group Identity and Access Management [@pempe2022].
 Integration of this AAI solution into FAIRagro is performed by FAIRagro Measure 4.2.
 **SciWIn-Client** will implement the respective authorization protocol.